This post is a self-guided tour of the Jewish Ghetto in Rome, including several notable sites you may want to visit in the area.

-This walk is a companion to the Rick Steves's excellent audio tour of this area.
+This walk is a companion to Rick Steves's excellent audio tour of this area.

 There is also a free guided walk that usually takes place on Fridays and Saturdays at 12:30 pm.

-Click on the map to enlarge or to download to a smartphone.
+Click on the map to enlarge it or to download it to a smartphone.

 The tour begins from the Ponte Fabricio, a central bridge over the Tiber River (map).
 It is within walking distance to many historic Rome sites.